emilyannemoses/geoquakes/README.md

 ## Will be adding features

-- Add links for each earthquake to show position on a map

-- Add styling to each earthquake listing for easier reading
+- Put an info button next to the input to alert user they must click a button to fetch the quakes before searching.